kartikver15gr8/WEB3-For-All/README.md

 - [Read on Hashnode](https://hashnode.com/@KvofficialX)

 # Codes👨‍💻
 I've written these codes in solidity.
-These contracts contain some basic insights about solidity and how we can use it effectively.
+These contracts contain some basic insights about solidity and how we can use it effectively.<br>
 [Solidity Codes](https://github.com/kartikver15gr8/Learn-Solidity-with-me)

 # Active Blockchains⛓🌐